rust-lang/rfcs/text/0000-entry-into-owned.md

    no real way of feature-gating this.

-5. May break inference for uses of maps where `entry` is the only call (`K` can no longer be necessarily inferred as the arugment of `entry`).
+5. May break inference for uses of maps where `entry` is the only call (`K` can no longer be necessarily inferred as the argument of `entry`).
 May also hit issue [#37138](https://github.com/rust-lang/rust/issues/37138).

 6. The additional `B` type parameter on `on_insert_with` is a backwards